-Who could forget that iconic opening scene?
+Who could forget the iconic opening scene of American Psycho?
 It danced a fine line between unsettling and oddly satisfying.
 You know the one.
 But just in case you need me to refresh your memory (or maybe even introduce it to the uninitiated) here is the aforementioned scene below.

-One of Christian Bale's best performances, hands down.
+Hands down one of Christian Bale’s best performances.
 But did you know that this lengthy-ass monologue was actually a summarised version?
-The full version in Bret Easton Ellis' novel spans for a lengthier-ass two pages, with two paragraphs dedicated to hair care alone.
-As a diligent fashion and beauty writer by the name of Emma Firth explains, the book version is "... far more exhaustive...".
+The full version in Bret Easton Ellis’ novel spans for a lengthier-ass two pages, with two paragraphs dedicated to hair care alone.
+As a diligent fashion and beauty writer by the name of Emma Firth explains, the book version is “far more exhaustive”.

 - Tie a plastic ice pack around face and commence morning stretching exercises